Assistant Professor, Department of Real Estate, University of Washington

 Doctoral Student in Applied Economics, University of Pennsylvania

-Anthony DeFusco is a Doctoral Student in Applied Economics at The Wharton School of the University of Pennsylvania.
+Anthony DeFusco is a former Doctoral Student in Applied Economics at The Wharton School of the University of Pennsylvania.
 His research interests include public economics, urban economics, and real estate finance.
 DeFusco received his Bachelor of the Arts in Mathematics and Mathematical Economics from Temple University in 2009.
 Prior to graduate school, he spent some time as a research assistant at the Federal Reserve Bank of Philadelphia.

 DeFusco, Anthony A., and Andrew D. Paciorek (2014).
 “The Interest Rate Elasticity of Mortgage Demand: Evidence from Bunching at the Conforming Loan Limit” Finance and Economics Discussion Series 2014-11.
 Board of Governors of the Federal Reserve System (U.S.).